Ooperipatellus spenceri

-Discovery and taxonomy
+Discovery, taxonomy, and phylogeny

 This velvet worm was first described briefly by the biologist W. Baldwin Spencer in a note written in 1894 but published in 1895.
-He based his description on fifteen specimens, which he found in 1893 under fallen logs on Mount Wellington in Tasmania.
+He based his description on fifteen specimens, which he found in 1893 under fallen logs in the rural locality of Dee in the Central Highlands area southeast of Lake St Clare in Tasmania.
 He assigned these specimens to the species Peripatus insignis, a similar velvet worm discovered earlier in the state of Victoria on the Australian mainland.
 Similarly, after proposing the genus Ooperipatus in 1900 to contain all oviparous velvet worms, the English zoologist Arthur Dendy assigned the Tasmanian specimens described by Spencer to Ooperipatus insignis.

 In 1907, the French zoologist Eugène Louis Bouvier described this Tasmanian velvet worm in more detail as a species distinct from the mainland species but nevertheless applied the name Ooperipatus insignis to the Tasmanian species.
 In 1913, in a footnote in an article by the American zoologist Austin Hobart Clark, the American biologist Theodore D.A.
 Cockerell proposed the name Ooperipatus spenceri for this Tasmanian velvet worm as a distinct species.
 Nevertheless, in 1977, the German zoologist Martin Baehr deemed O. spenceri to be a junior synonym of O. insignis.
 Similarly, in 1985, the German zoologist Hilke Ruhberg proposed the genus Ooperipatellus to include a subset of the oviparous velvet worms, including O. insignis, but she also assigned the Tasmanian specimens described by Spencer and Bouvier to O. insignis.

-Authorities now recognize O. spenceri and O. insignis as distinct species, however, noting the significant distance (652 km) between the type localities of these two species and their separation by the Bass Strait.
+Authorities now recognize O. spenceri and O. insignis as distinct species, noting the significant distance between the type localities of these two species and their separation by the Bass Strait.
+In 2026, the zoologists Arianna Lord, Shahan Derkarabetian, Shoyo Sato, and Gonzalo Giribet conducted a phylogenetic analysis of the genus Ooperipatellus based on molecular data, which placed O. spenceri and O. insignis on separate branches of a phylogenetic tree of the genus Ooperipatellus and confirmed their status as distinct species.
+This analysis places O. spenceri in a in a clade with another Tasmanian species in the same genus, O. notus, with these two closely related species forming a sister group for a third Tasmanian species, O. cynocephalus.
+These three species form a sister group for a fourth Tasmanian species, O. mathinnae, indicating that these four are more closely related to one another than to a separate clade containing not only two other Tasmanian species (O. cryptus and O. decoratus) but also the mainland species O. insignis.
+This 2026 analysis also indicated that another nominal species in the same genus, O. nickmayeri, is a junior synonym of O. spenceri.
+Other references, however, list O. nickmayeri as a valid species.